-This Keto Cast Iron Skillet Pork Chops recipe is the perfect one-pan, comfort food meal.
+This Keto Pork Chops recipe is the perfect one-pan, comfort food meal.
 In fact, it’s one of the best pork chops recipes that I’ve had in a long time.
 In this dish, I sear Hatfield® Premium Reserve Pork® Frenched Bone-in Pork Chops in a cast iron skillet.
-Then, these juicy chops are topped with a low-carb cream sauce that includes fresh herbs, onions, mushrooms, and garlic.
+Then, I top these juicy chops a low-carb creamy pan sauce that includes fresh herbs, onions, mushrooms, and garlic.
 Besides being keto-friendly, this meal is high in flavor and done in about 20 minutes.
 If you’re searching for simple pork chops recipes and love quick, homemade restaurant-quality meals, then you seriously need to make this dish happen!

 Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #TastyTenderEveryTime #SimplyHatfield #CollectiveBias

 For me, making restaurant-quality dishes at home saves money because going out for dinner can get super expensive.
 It also allows me to control the ingredients in my meals.